awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-ECS.md

 ## Setting Up Container Insights on Existing Amazon ECS Clusters<a name="deploy-container-insights-ECS-existing"></a>

 To enable Container Insights on an existing Amazon ECS cluster, enter the following command\.
+You must be running version 1\.16\.200 or later of the AWS CLI for the following command to work\.

 ```
 aws ecs update-cluster-settings --cluster myCICluster --settings name=containerInsights,value=enabled